plackyhacker/plackyhacker.github.io/kernel/hevd.md

 Typically the first stage in reverse engineering a driver is to understand how we can interact with it from user mode.
 Drivers register a **Symlink** which is effectively the ID used to communicate with the driver from user mode, they also register **dispatch routines**; in simple terms these are functions that execute the driver code when data is received from user mode.

 The next step involves kernel debugging.
-There are lots of resources online that describe how to do this.

 I find that the easiest way to get these is to attach a debugger to the kernel of the lab machine (the machine that has the driver loaded) and run the following commands, some of the output has been omitted for brevity: